The Prequel (EP)

-The Prequel is the fourth extended play by American country singer Luke Combs, released through River House Artists and Columbia Nashville on June 7, 2019.
-It includes the singles "Beer Never Broke My Heart" and "Even Though I'm Leaving."
+The Prequel is the fourth extended play by American country singer Luke Combs.
+It was released through River House Artists and Columbia Nashville on June 7, 2019.It includes the singles "Beer Never Broke My Heart" and "Even Though I'm Leaving."
 All five tracks from The Prequel are included on Combs' album What You See Is What You Get.
+It peaked at number four in Canada and the United States.

 Commercial performance

 The Prequel debuted at number four on the US Billboard 200 with 48,000 album-equivalent units, of which 22,000 were pure album sales.
 It is Combs' second US top 10 album.
 It has sold 42,200 copies in the United States as of September 2019.